tembo-io/tembo-cli/README.md

 The `auth login` command allows users to authenticate as a service user and obtain an API token that can be used on future authenticated requests.

+## `tembo auth info`

+The `auth info` command allows users to see if they have authenticated and when their authentication token expires.

 # Contributing

 Before you start working on something, it's best to check if there is an existing plan